kr-colab/disperseNN2/docs/source/vignette.rst

 3. Training
 -----------

+In the below ``disperseNN2`` training command, there are two options that bear a bit of explanation.
+In the example data we are working with there are 95 individuals, and so $95 \choose 2$ = 4465 pairs of individuals.
+We set ``--pairs`` to 1000 to reduce the number of pairwise comparisons used and thus the memory requirement.
+Further our architecture only considers a subset of pairs on the backward pass for gradient computation, this number is chosen with ``--pairs_encode``.
-In the below ``disperseNN2`` training command, we set ``pairs`` to 1000; this is the number of pairs of individuals from each training dataset that are included in the analysis, and we chose 1000 to reduce the memory requirement.
-The maximum number of pairs with 95 individuals would have been 4465.
-We've found that using 100 for ``--pairs_encode`` works well, and reduces memory significantly.
+ We've found that using 100 for ``--pairs_encode`` works well, and again reduces memory significantly.
-Training on CPU cores will take approximately 20 minutes.
+Training on ~50 CPU cores will take approximately 20 minutes.
 If you have a GPU available, use the ``--gpu`` flag

 .. code-block:: console